 Manjaro ships with Firefox browser by default settings.
-If you are a Google Chrome user, you should be knowing by now chrome browser is not available from the Manjaro’s Package Manager.
-There is Chromium browser, which is near equivalent, but for a complete Google experience, Chrome is the obvious choice for most users.
+If you are a Google Chrome user, you should know that Chrome browser is not available from Manjaro’s Package Manager.
+The Chromium browser is nearly equivalent, but for a complete Google experience, Chrome is the obvious choice for most users.

-In this article, you will see the easiest way to install Google Chrome browser.
-This guide is fully tested on Manjaro 17.0.5, but should work on lower and upcoming versions as well in near future.
+In this article, you will see the easiest way to install the Google Chrome browser.
+This guide is thoroughly tested on Manjaro 17.0.5 but should work on lower and upcoming versions shortly.

 Installing Google Chrome in Manjaro

-STEP 1: Click start menu and select ‘Add/Remove Software’, which is nothing but ‘Package Manager’.
+STEP 1: Click the start menu and select ‘Add/Remove Software,’ which is nothing but ‘Package Manager.’

 STEP 3: Click on the ‘AUR’ tab.
-This is the Arch User Repository where you will find hundreds of community developed packages.
-The package maintainer user Package Helper to download the browser from Google severs and compiles it for Arch Linux based distros.
-It has been trusted since 7 years or so.
+It is the Arch User Repository, where you will find hundreds of community-developed packages.
+The package maintainer uses Package Helper to download the browser from Google servers and compiles it for Arch Linux-based distros.
+It has been trustworthy for seven years or so.
 So don’t worry – it is safe.

-STEP 6: Google Chrome will now be downloaded from the repository servers.
+STEP 6: Google Chrome should download from the repository servers.
 Unfortunately, the servers aren’t super fast.
-So be patient, it is going to take some time.
+So be patient.
+It is going to take some time.

 STEP 7: Click on ‘Details’ to see the progress.
-After installation is complete, you should see ‘Transaction successfully finished’.
-The wording sounds like some bank transaction, but don’t worry, it is free download.
+After the installation is complete, you should see ‘Transaction successfully finished.’
+The wording sounds like some bank transaction, but don’t worry, it is a free download.

 STEP 8: Close ‘Package manager’ and look for ‘Chrome’ in the start menu.
 Enjoy surfing!